ad-lib27/cs207-FinalProject/docs/documentation.md

   - autodiff.py

-    This module contains our automatic differentiation class, AutoDiffToy, which is meant to be imported by developers and used to instantiate AutoDiffToy objects.
-The class overloads Python’s arithmetic operators in order to support the construction of more complex AutoDiffToy objects.
+    This module contains our automatic differentiation class, AutoDiff, which is meant to be imported by developers and used to instantiate AutoDiff objects.
+The class overloads Python’s arithmetic operators in order to support the construction of more complex AutoDiff objects.

   - interact.py